Lorenayannnnn/CSCI-499-HW/hw2/REPORT.md

 ### Encoding
 - Word-level tokenizer with 3000 words in dictionary (including 4 other special tokens \<pad\>, \<start\>, \<end\>, and \<unk\>)
-- Input: context window length of 4 is used.
-2 words before a token is parsed as the input of that token
+- Input: context window lengths of 2 and 4 are used
 - Output: target token

 ### Hyperparameters